openstack/ironic-inspector/doc/source/usage.rst

 ``capabilities``
     detect node capabilities: CPU, boot mode, etc. See `Capabilities Detection`_ for more details.
+``pci_devices``
+    gathers the list of all PCI devices returned by the ramdisk and compares to those defined in ``alias`` field(s) from ``pci_devices`` section of configuration file.
+The recognized PCI devices and their count are then stored in node properties.
+This information can be later used in nova flavors for node scheduling.

 Here are some plugins that can be additionally enabled: